 This is my favorite film by this director.
 Without any distinct story to grasp, the film follows a male character wandering a village in Seoul, shows him interact with people and how they all live, talk, drink, and pass their days.
 The days repeat and evolve, running into situations that are always the same yet always different.
 Somehow you find yourself in the middle of a plot where nothing is remarkable and yet everything’s remarkable.
 The movie is a maze that terrifyingly resembles your life!
 I’m just so impressed as to how ordinary the movie seems yet it evokes so many philosophical themes in your mind.
 One of my favorite movies of all time.

 Geoff Marschall • Senior Programmer

-Geoff is a freelance cinematographer.
+Geoff is a film professor at University of Louisiana at Lafayette and a freelance cinematographer.
 Originally from Pennsylvania, he received his BA in Film from Vassar College and MFA in Film Production from USC.
 He has shot films, music videos, and documentaries all over the world.
-His most recent project is a documentary about aboriginal groups in Taiwan.
+His most recent project is a psychological horror feature shot in Austin, TX. www.bigpicturefilms.net

 Favorite Unconventional Narrative Film: Yaji and Kita: The Midnight Pilgrims (2005) Directed by Kankurô Kudô

 A bizarre road film following a gay couple in Edo period Japan on their quest to get clean from heroin.
 They encounter strange samurai, unusual animals, and even death as they travel across Japan.
 Anachronistic cultural references abound in this comedy ending with a beautiful message about love.